Skip to main content

 v7.6.2

-• semantic command now works in Classic Titanium projects — writes to Resources/semantic.colors.json (Alloy keeps writing to app/assets/semantic.colors.json as before).
-Existing unrelated entries (the default backgroundColor / textColor that ship with Classic templates) are preserved in both project types.
+• The semantic command now works in Classic Titanium projects.
+It writes to Resources/semantic.colors.json; Alloy keeps writing to app/assets/semantic.colors.json.
+Existing unrelated entries, such as the default backgroundColor / textColor values that ship with Classic templates, are preserved in both project types.
 See Semantic Colors

 • Fixed a UX bug where the "not an Alloy project" error was immediately followed by the palette preview JSON, making it look like the command half-succeeded.